Akshatjalan/DevFreelance/README.md

 # CodeLance Description
 <h3>
-  CodeLance provides a dedicated platform for clients to easily find and hire skilled developers for their gigs.
+  CodeLance provides a dedicated freelancing platform for clients to easily find and hire skilled developers for their gigs.
 With seamless communication and collaboration features, you can ensure successful project outcomes.
 </h3>

 # Tools Used